esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 corpus_sentences = corpus_sentences.replace("\"", "")
 ```

 Then we can replace the double spaces with single spaces.
 However, there might be multiple double spaces in the text after one another.
-To catch these, we can repeat the action of replacing double spaces a couple of times, using a loop
+To catch these, we can repeat the action of replacing double spaces a couple of times, using a loop:

 ```python
 # Replace double spaces with single spaces